renatanesio/MLOps02/README.md

 # MLOps02

-Pushing data into Google Drive with dvc push.
+Pushing random data into Google Drive with dvc push.